francescoo22/masters-thesis/chapters/2-Background.typ

 @alias-bug presents a contrived example to illustrate how aliasing can lead to mysterious bugs.
 Function `f` takes two lists `xs` and `ys` as arguments.
 If both lists are not empty, the function removes the last element from each.
 One might assume this function will never raise an `IndexOutOfBoundsException`.
 However, if `xs` and `ys` are aliased and have a size of one, this exception will occur.

-Moving to a more realistic example, @alias-custom-assign shows a reasonable implementation of the assignment operator overloading for a vector in the C++ language.
-The assignment operator has to explicitly take care of aliasing between `this` and `&other` (Lines 9-11).
-If aliasing is not properly managed, it can lead to issues like corrupted data.
+Moving to a more realistic example, @alias-custom-assign shows a reasonable C++ implementation of the assignment operator overloading for a vector.
+Since C++ does not have built-in mechanisms to control aliasing statically, in this implementation, the assignment operator must explicitly address the possibility of aliasing between the `this` pointer and the `&other` pointer (Lines 9-11).
+If these two pointers are found to be identical, indicating that the object is being assigned to itself, the operation is immediately terminated to prevent any unnecessary operations.
+Failing to properly manage this aliasing could lead to significant issues, such as data corruption or unintended behavior, because the operator might inadvertently delete the data before copying, thereby causing the object to lose its original state.

 #figure(
   caption: "Problems caused by aliasing in formal verification",